 During this time, he served on numerous committees and boards.
-He also served as the Chairman of both the City's Heath Board and is currently Chairman of the Galveston Firefighter's Pension Board, as well as lead negotiator of several contract negotiations between the City of Galveston and Galveston Firefighter's Local #571.
+He also served as the Chairman of both the City's Heath Board and is currently serving on the Galveston Firefighter's Pension Board.

-During Assistant Chief Olsen's career, he has served the community of Galveston in many ways.
 He is currently a member of the Knights of Columbus, the ELKS lodge of Galveston, and also served for many years as Vice President of Island Little League.
 He is the co-founder of the Galveston Firefighters Children's Parade.
-He has also served on several election committees for past City Council members.

-During his career, he has received several awards for his service to the department and the community.
-Some of the awards are as follows: The Fire Chief's Award in 2005, Firefighter of the Year Award from the Veterans of Foreign War in 2005, and Firefighter of the Year from the Rotary Club in 2006.
+Chief Olsen has received several awards for his service to the department and the community, including the Fire Chief's Award, Firefighter of the Year Award from the Veterans of Foreign War, and Firefighter of the Year from the Rotary Club.

-Chief Olsen's goal as Assistant Chief is to provide a high level of service to the citizens of this community, while providing a safe and positive working environment for the firefighters who proudly serve this community.
+“My priority as the chief is to provide a high level of service to the citizens of Galveston, while also providing a safe and positive working environment for the firefighters who proudly serve this community.”

 Assistant Chief Richie Pearson

 Assistant Fire Chief Richie Pearson is a 26 year veteran, joining the department in July 1991.
 Chief Pearson promoted through the ranks of Firefighter, Engineer and Captain before he was appointed Asst.
 Chief in October 2015.
 He holds his Advanced certified Firefighter certification with both TCFP & SFFMA and is an EMT.